morgen-peschke/trans-factsheet/README.md

 identity as trans people want for themselves?**

-* This is a false analogy on its face, helicopters and different ages are not analogous to gender identity; helicopters aren't even socially constructed ([while gender is](#gender-and-sex-are-different)) and age, while being a social construct (humans constructed the measurement of time via years, months, etc), is not tied to the certain behaviors or identification of a person like gender is.
+* This is a false analogy on its face, helicopters and different ages are not analogous to gender identity; helicopters aren't even socially constructed ([while gender is](#gender-and-sex-are-different)) and age, while being a social construct (humans constructed the measurement of time via years, months, etc.), is not tied to the certain behaviors or identification of a person like gender is.
 * The comparison made implicitly assumes that men and women are about as different as humans are to helicopters, which is clearly a bad analogy to use here.
 As it turns out, men and women are both human and share a lot beyond that while